1963–64 NBA season: Celtics

-The first were the Boston Celtics, which had by now become the game's greatest dynasty ever.

-Retirement had claimed 50s superstar Bob Cousy but Red Auerbach's club barely slowed down with his absence.
+The first were the Boston Celtics, which became what many considered to be the game's greatest dynasty.
+Retirement had claimed '50s superstar Bob Cousy, but Red Auerbach's club barely slowed down with his absence.
 Cousy's replacement was a defensive specialist named K.C.
 Jones, who continued Auerbach's emphasis on defense along with forward Tom 'Satch' Sanders and center Bill Russell.
-While Boston could surely still pass and score, it was their defensive emergence, led by the incredible Russell, that was now leading a streak of NBA titles.
+While Boston could still pass and score, it was their defensive emergence, led by Russell, that was now leading a streak of NBA titles.
 Russell led the league in rebounds and was one of two high-volume shot blockers now dominating the NBA.

 The Celtics had six scorers over ten-points per game and two more over eight.
 Auerbach's sixth man, John Havlicek, was the team's leading scorer at 20 per game.
-This combination of active defense and unselfish shooting got Boston a league-high 59 wins in 80 NBA games.
+This combination of active defense and team chemistry got Boston a league-high 59 wins in 80 NBA games.

 Royals

-Few considered the Celtics beatable, but the Cincinnati Royals surprised and excited fans with their team this year, easily the NBA's most popular.
-Coach Jack McMahon, a former Royals player from their Rochester days, finally got his man to help superstar Oscar Robertson.
+The Celtics entered the season as favorites, but the Cincinnati Royals surprised and excited fans with their team.
+Coach Jack McMahon, a former Royals player from their Rochester days, found a player to help superstar Oscar Robertson.

 Jerry Lucas had arrived from the folded ABL and immediately elevated his club to contender.
 He led the league in shooting accuracy at 53%, but was careful not to disrupt the established shooting of Robertson, Jack Twyman and Wayne Embry.
 Lucas was also third in the NBA in rebounds and a willing passer.
 The most popular player in Ohio history, thanks to his now-legendary high school and college career, Lucas was a boost to attendance at home and on the road as well.

 Lucas was the fourth straight Rookie of the Year named who had starred on the 1960 U.S. Olympic basketball squad, which, decades later, is still considered by many as the best amateur team ever.
 The Royals roster had, at one point, five members of that roster this year.

-Overshadowed slightly by Lucas's arrival, Oscar Robertson still had an MVP-caliber year with another legendary performance for the Royals.
-His 840 field goals made were second in the league, boosted further by an NBA-high 800 free throws made at an 85% clip.
-By the strict rules of the day, Robertson still averaged eleven assists per game, quarterbacking the league's best offense.
-The racehorse game now being played produced plenty of available rebounds.
-Robertson, likely the best rebounding guard ever, hauled down an average of nine per game.
-It was another rare all-around performance that had some wondering if Robertson, not Wilt Chamberlain or Bill Russell, was the greatest player in league history.

-Robertson's 31.4 points per game led a balanced lineup for the Royals that won 55 games, chasing Boston hotly all season long.
+While Lucas's arrival somewhat overshadowed Oscar Robertson's brilliance, he still delivered an MVP-caliber season.
+He made 840 field goals, second in the league, and boasted an 85% free throw percentage, leading the NBA with 800 made free throws.
+Robertson averaged 11 assists per game, and his fast-paced style of play created numerous rebounding opportunities.
+Robertson, who is typically argued as one of the greatest rebounding guards of all time, averaged 9 rebounds per game.
+Robertson averaged 31.4 points per game, leading the Royals to 55 wins with a well-balanced roster, keeping pace with the Boston Celtics throughout the season.